The Insider’s Guide to Whistler Spring Skiing

-With over a mile of vertical and 7500 acres of open, skiable terrain Whistler offers some of the best spring skiing in North America (not to mention probably THE best après.)
-March is a historically snowy month for Whistler so you’ve got the paradoxical combination of long-sunny days with the potential of fresh powder.
+With over a mile of vertical and 7,500 acres of open, skiable terrain, Whistler offers some of the best spring skiing in North America (not to mention THE best après).
+March is historically a snow-filled month in Whistler, where you get that paradoxical combination of sunny days and fresh powder.
+Whistler Blackcomb also has one of the longest ski seasons in the world, with skiing and riding happening in April and May, which means you can take full advantage of those longer, sunny, spring days.

-It’s also a good time to snag a deal on accommodation, and with less crowds and soft snow, people in the know hit the slopes in the spring.
+It’s also a good time to snag a deal on accommodation in late spring, and with fewer crowds and soft snow, people in the know hit the slopes in the spring.
 Here are a few tried and tested tips gleaned from years of local experience to make your spring days in Whistler really, well, springy.
 Check ’em out:

 1. Crack-of-Noon Club

-Enjoying the groomers on a sunny winter day.
-MIKE CRANE PHOTO
+Enjoying the groomers on a sunny spring day.
+PHOTO JOHN ENTWISTLE

 2. Mountain Picnics